 In this niche, if you are already experienced, you have your own voice to share with the internet on this subject.
-So you can easily start a blog and YouTube channel and it doesn’t matter if what you say or write has already been said on other blogs/YouTube videos.
+So you can easily start an affiliate blog and YouTube channel and it doesn’t matter if what you say or write has already been said on other blogs/YouTube videos.
 If it’s your own voice and unique perspective, do it.

 There are countless keywords and topics within the dirt bike niche you can find, ranging from actual dirt bikes, to accessories, to topics such as how to fix them or gear to buy if you’re riding them.
 I would estimate there’s easily 100’s of keywords typed looked up by millions every single day.

 Once you start to tackle these keywords and topics and start writing and creating content on this subject, you’re going to get views, readers, likes and people buying from your affiliate promotions and again, it doesn’t matter how many other sites and YouTube videos there are in this subject.

 Once again, if you create good content, you will get recognition, views and sales.
 And this is one niche, which some might find “too competitive”.
 It’s not, believe me.

 5) Oversaturation in affiliate marketing is really a myth: